Medigap vs Medicare Open Enrollment: What's the Difference?

 What does Medigap cover?

-Medigap policies help cover out-of-pocket costs, like coinsurance, copayments and deductibles associated with original Medicare — nationwide.
-Some Medigap policies may also cover foreign travel emergency care, which gives you an extra layer of well-being when you travel outside of the U.S.
+Medigap policies help cover out-of-pocket costs, such as co-insurance, copayments and deductibles associated with original Medicare — nationwide.
+Some Medigap policies might also cover foreign travel emergency care, which gives you an extra layer of well-being when you travel outside the U.S.

-Note: Although plans E, H, I, and J are no longer sold, they still cover foreign travel emergency care if you are enrolled in one of these plans.
+Note: Although plans E, H, I and J are no longer sold, they still cover foreign travel emergency care if you're enrolled in one of these plans.
 If you want prescription drug coverage, you can enroll in a separate Medicare drug plan (Part D).

 What does Medigap not cover?